agreenspan24/ConsolidatedPriorityTracker/README.md

 - Javascript/JQuery: Most of the client-side page interactions without a framework.
 - Heroku: This service hosts this online and provides the basis for scheduled jobs, metrics, and logging.
 - Loader.io: Used for load tests

+VAN Integrations
+====
+In order to integrate with VAN, you will need to obtain a VAN api key from NGP VAN.
+Once you do, those values can be set as config.
+You can then uncomment some of the code here.
+You will also need to populate the ShiftStatus and EventType tables with their corresponding values.

+Data Flow
+====

+Data flow went as follows: periodically throughout the day, we exported the Event Participant List in VAN of to the SyncShift table.
+The `helpers.py` functionality could run to put the latest data from SyncShifts into an accessible form for users.
+Nightly, the reset functionality would back up the previous day's shift, canvass group, and note data and import the next day's data into the shift and canvass group tables.